Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 (Thus there are always borders in both markdown and HTML tables).
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.
-- It's easier to list what the GitHub site editor has (few shortcut keys) rather than what's expected (toolbars, context menus, safe saving and so on).
+- It's easier to list what the GitHub site editor has (few shortcut keys) rather than what's expected (toolbars, context menus, safe saving, and so on).
 - GitHub isn't the fastest and the smartest markdown engine.

 ## Non-text

 ### Diagrams

-+ Enough to say that you can and shall insert [mermaid](https://mermaid.js.org)<sup>🔗</sup> diagrams.
-And that they are evolving pretty fast.
++ GitHub renders `mermaid` diagrams in markdown.
+If you don't know them a [quick tour](https://mermaid.js.org)<sup>🔗</sup> is enough to chart your ideas.
 + Entity names can be made into HTML links (but not in every type!).
++ "Mermaids" mushrooming gives hope to see a WYSIWYG tool soon.

-+ "Mermaids" aren't for illustration.
+"Mermaids" are beautiful but not for drawings.
 For a specific layout or artistic look, you have to snap/save a drawing in other apps.

 ### Pictures